Jason Vega: New England Patriots

 Vega signed with the New England Patriots on January 26, 2013.
 He was released on August 13, 2013.

 Dallas Cowboys

 On August 21, 2013, Vega was signed by the Dallas Cowboys.
 Vega appeared in 2 games for the Cowboys in the 2013 NFL season; tallying 1 tackle.

-Winnipeg Blue Bombers (II)
+Winnipeg Blue Bombers (second stint)

 After one season playing in the NFL, Vega signed a new contract with the Bombers on December 23, 2013.
 Terms of the contract were not released as per team regulations.
 During the 2014 campaign Vega totaled 16 tackles and 5 sacks.
 On April 28, 2015 Vega was released by the Blue Bombers; reportedly to free up cap space.

 Toronto Argonauts

 On June 22, 2015, Vega signed with the Toronto Argonauts of the Canadian Football League.
 Following the season he was not re-signed and became a free agent.

 Edmonton Eskimos

 Vega signed with the Edmonton Eskimos on August 16, 2016.
 Vega only appeared in 4 games during the 2016 season, contributing 11 tackles and one quarterback sack.
 After the season, he was released by the Eskimos.